wang-shun/flute/doc/wiki/reports.md

 In order to simulate some pauses that might be experienced by a real-life application, `HiccupClient` will generate lots of garbage to try to force the garbage collector to run.

+See [Getting Started](https://github.com/aitusoftware/flute/wiki/GettingStarted#generating-data) for information on how to start the `HiccupClient`.

 In this way, we can build a picture of the magnitude and frequency of the pauses suffered by our applications.

-## Creating a report
+# Creating a report

-If you are running the __Flute__ server locally, the reports interface can be found at the following address:
+If you are running the __Flute__ server locally (see [Getting Started](https://github.com/aitusoftware/flute/wiki/GettingStarted)), the reports interface can be found at the following address:

 [`http://localhost:15002/flute/resources/html/reports.html`](http://localhost:15002/flute/resources/html/reports.html)